openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   state=eyJhb...6-sVA
 ```

-If the Response URI has successfully processed the Authorization Response or Authorization Error Response, it MUST respond with HTTP status code 200 and a JSON object.
+If the Response URI has successfully processed the Authorization Response or Authorization Error Response, it MUST respond with an HTTP status code of 200 with `Content-Type` of `application/json` and a JSON object in the response body.

 The following new parameter is defined for use in the JSON object returned from the Response Endpoint to the Wallet: